exu/go-workshops/README.md

-There is no README.md for ([code for: Debugging Expvar](https://github.com/exu/go-workshops/tree/master/951-debugging-expvar)) use %!s(MISSING) link to follow code examples
+There is no README.md for Debugging Expvar use ([code for: Debugging Expvar](https://github.com/exu/go-workshops/tree/master/951-debugging-expvar)) link to follow code examples